Vansh7206/ecommerce-rfm-analysis/README.md

 ![App Preview](media/Working_video.mp4)

 ## 🧠 AI-Powered Analytics Engine
-The core highlight of this project is the AI query engine.
-- Users can type natural language questions such as:
+Users can type natural language questions such as:

 a.
 “Total revenue”
 b.
 “Revenue by state”
 c.
 “Top 5 states by revenue”
 d.
 “Orders by payment type”
 e.
 “Average order value”
 f.
 “Revenue by customer segment”

 ### How It Works
 1. User Input